carbon-language/carbon-lang/llvm/docs/Passes.rst

    return returns something else (like constant 0), and can still be TRE'd.
 It can be TRE'd if *all other* return instructions in the function return the exact same value.
 #.
-If it can prove that callees do not access theier caller stack frame, they
+If it can prove that callees do not access their caller stack frame, they
    are marked as eligible for tail call elimination (by the code generator).

 Utility Passes